The Getty

 2.1.3.1

-Some fields use controlled vocabulary, meaning you must link to a value in a controlled list.
-If you feel additional values need to be added to the list, consult with your supervisor.
-Controlled vocabulary in the AAT record includes dozens of short controlled lists for flags, as well as long lists such as Relationship Type.
+Some fields in the Getty Vocabulary concept records are themselves restricted to values coming from separate controlled vocabulary.
+This means that you must link to a value in a controlled list.
+The lists are extensible; additional values are added as needed.
+Controlled vocabulary in the AAT concept record includes dozens of short controlled lists for flags, as well as long lists such as Language, Relationship Type, or Sources.

 2.1.4